What is native title?

-Indigenous Land Use Agreement (ILUA) is a voluntary agreement between native title groups and others about the use and management of land and waters.
-What distinguishes an ILUA from other kinds of agreements is that it may be registered on the Register of Indigenous Land Use Agreements which is held by the National Native Title Tribunal.
-A registered ILUA binds all persons who hold native title to the terms of the agreement, whether they were parties to the agreement or not.
+An Indigenous Land Use Agreement (ILUA) is a voluntary agreement between native title groups and others about the use and management of land and waters.
+What distinguishes an ILUA from other kinds of agreements is that it must be registered on the Register of Indigenous Land Use Agreements which is held by the National Native Title Tribunal.
+A registered ILUA binds all persons who hold native title over the area covered by the ILUA to the terms of the agreement, whether they were parties to the agreement or not.

 For further information see the Native Title Representative Bodies page.